Those who don’t believe in magic will never find it. – Roald Dahl

 Fucking magic, baby.

-Truth of the matter is, the more inner work we do, the better human we can become.
-This will benefit not only YOU on a significant level, but also those around you.
+The truth of the matter is, the more inner work we do, the better the human we can become.
+This will benefit not only YOU on a significant level but also those around you.
 Imagine how relationships would improve without the constant nag of jealousy, bitterness, anger, greed, etc.

 That being said, you’ve got to FEEL it to HEAL it so get your ass in gear and get to work.
 Here’s a hint… If you don’t want to talk about it or deal with it, or if it ignites feelings of guilt or shame, chances are you probably have some healing to do in those areas.
 Go see a therapist.
 Find support.
 Reach out.
 Read books.
 Just fucking do it and ask questions later.